|

 India Animal Vaccine Market was valued at USD 245.48 Million in 2024 and is anticipated to reach USD 330.59 Million by 2030, with a CAGR of 5.19% during 2025-2030.

-This vital industry is centered on the research, production, and distribution of vaccines designed to protect animal health.
+This vital industry focuses on the research, production, and distribution of vaccines that protect animal health.
 These veterinary biologics are indispensable for safeguarding both livestock and companion animals, playing a crucial role in preventing infectious disease outbreaks and ensuring the well-being of India's diverse animal populations.

 A primary catalyst for this market growth is the increasing public awareness of animal health and its connection to human safety.
 As consciousness about zoonotic diseases rises, the demand for preventive measures like vaccination intensifies.
 In response, governmental bodies are launching proactive initiatives to bolster animal healthcare infrastructure.
 These policies aim to improve the accessibility and distribution of essential vaccines, thereby strengthening disease control efforts for both commercial livestock and household pets, which in turn supports a healthier public environment for all.